CS201-Platal-Game/Platal-Game/Reports/Week_5.md

 - This week I completed the map rendering, or at least the Map::Draw, which takes the map array and depending on the value renders different textures, using the different SDL functions and texture managers.
 This next week I will refine the map rendering if needed.

 ## Duong Dac
+- This week I finished the time manager `clock` and part of the activities manager `synapses`.
+I also did some code review.
+Next week, I will probably work with the graphic team on `map`, movements, and objects.

 ## Elouan Gros